-"It's been a phenomenal ride," said Jeg Sr., who will turn 81 in 2019.
+"It's been a phenomenal ride," said Jeg Sr., who turns 82 in 2020.
 "When you think about starting out as a little project all those years back and then look at our facilities now, it humbles you.
-I credit the boys with so much of our success.
-I ran the thing for 27 years and then sold it to them and they since increased annual sales from about $20 million-a-year to a several hundred million-a-year.
+I credit the boys with much of our success.
+I ran the thing for 27 years and then sold it to them and they've since increased annual sales from about $20 million-a-year to a several hundred million-a-year.
 That speaks volumes to the work they've done.

 "I'm especially proud of the fact we've used the business to make our family closer than most.
 Between the family aspect of what we do and the good business decisions we've collectively made, to me that's been the difference."

-Much of the decades of JEGS' success can be attributed to the quality of products offered and the knowledge each associates shares with a worldwide customer base, most of the time speaking about parts they've used themselves.
+JEGS' success can be attributed to the quality of products offered and the knowledge each associate shares with the ever-growing customer base, most of the time speaking with confidence about parts they've used themselves.

-Jeg Jr., the youngest of the four brothers who run JEGS High Performance, has watched it all come together.
+Jeg Jr., the youngest of the four brothers in change at JEGS High Performance, has watched it all come together.

 "Like most successful businesses, we've been fortunate enough to have great people working with us through the years," Jeg Jr. said.
 "I think we now have 30 or so employees that have been with us for at least 20-25 years with a few of them in the 30- and 40-year range.
-They're all a big part of this and they're as much a part of the equation as anyone with the Coughlin name.
+They're all as much a part of the equation as anyone with the Coughlin name.

 An automated shipping department is filled with well-organized parts racks running the length of the enormous warehouse and stretch to the top of the 50-foot ceiling.
 All parts are stored in specific locations to ease the shipping process, and the computer-automated retrieval system, packaging and shipping assembly lines are enhanced with modern technology for heightened efficiency.